-School mental health is a burgeoning area of emphasis in schools across Canada, and increasingly, school system leaders are asked to provide guidance and coherence to enhance student and staff well-being.
+School mental health is a burgeoning area of emphasis in schools across Canada and increasingly school system leaders are asked to provide guidance and coherence to enhance student and staff well-being.
 There is, however, a gap in support for capacity building in this area.
 CASSA is interested in exploring how, as a national organization supporting school system leaders, it might offer related information and resources.
-This discussion paper was intended to stimulate a national dialogue and invite input so that system leaders can move forward in better responding to the collective challenge.
+This discussion paper is designed to invite input from CASSA members and others into whether or not, and how, we might move forward in this regard.